Ben's Chili Bowl

-Ben's Chili Bowl is a landmark restaurant in Washington, D.C., located at 1213 U Street, next to Lincoln Theatre, in the U Street Corridor (a.k.a.
-Cardozo/Shaw neighborhood) of Northwest D.C.
-It is known locally for its chili dogs, half-smokes, and milkshakes, and has been part of the U Street neighborhood's since its founding in 1958.
-It was frequented by both police and protesters during the 1968 Washington, D.C., riots, and is regularly visited by celebrities, such as Anthony Bourdain and Chris Tucker, and famously President-elect Barack Obama in January 2009.
+Ben's Chili Bowl is a restaurant in Washington, D.C., United States, located at 1213 U Street, next to Lincoln Theatre, in the U Street Corridor, also known as the Cardozo/Shaw neighborhood in Northwest D.C.
+It is known locally for its chili dogs, half-smokes, and milkshakes, and has been part of the U Street neighborhood since its founding in 1958.
+It was frequented by both police and protesters during the 1968 Washington, D.C., riots, and has been visited by celebrities, such as Anthony Bourdain, Chris Tucker, and President-elect Barack Obama in January 2009.

 History

-Ben's Chili Bowl was founded on August 22, 1958 (Friday), by Ben Ali, a Trinidadian-born immigrant of Indian descent who had studied dentistry at nearby Howard University, and his fiancée, Virginia-born Virginia Rollins.
+Ben's Chili Bowl was founded on August 22, 1958, by Ben Ali, a Trinidadian-born immigrant of Indian descent who had studied dentistry at nearby Howard University, and his fiancée, Virginia Rollins.
 The two were married seven weeks after opening the restaurant.
 The building they chose was that of Washington's first silent movie house, the Minnehaha, which was established in 1911.
 The building is a contributing property to the Greater U Street Historic District.
 Most of the furniture in the restaurant is original to the 1950s.
 At the time, U Street was known as "Black Broadway".
-Many jazz greats of the day, such as Duke Ellington, Miles Davis, and Nat King Cole, would stop by the restaurant when they performed at U Street clubs.
+A number of jazz greats of the day, such as Duke Ellington, Miles Davis, and Nat King Cole, would stop by the restaurant when they performed at U Street clubs.

 The U Street corridor was devastated by the April 1968 riots that followed the assassination of Martin Luther King Jr. During the riots, black activist Stokely Carmichael, leader of the Student Nonviolent Coordinating Committee, asked Ben to keep his restaurant open, and the Alis obtained permission to stay open past curfew.
 The restaurant fed both the police officers and firefighters working to impose order on the neighborhood, as well as the black activists.
 The violence and arson reached such an extent that Ben wrote "Soul Brother" in soap on the front window in the hopes that it would stop the angry mobs.

 The destruction of so many businesses led to the flight of residents towards the suburbs and the economic decline of the neighborhood through the mid-1970s to mid-1980s.
 As the area became known for its drug addicts, Ben's Chili Bowl reduced its staff to one employee.
 Ben and Virginia's son Kamal recalled, "We stayed and had a following, because the Chili Bowl was like the neighborhood barbershop.
 People would sit here and chat.
 There was always a family presence and the locals protected us."
 The restaurant stopped serving pies and cakes, which attracted addicts, while police conducted surveillance on drug dealers from an upstairs window of the building.